-★ We can't give you advice in relation to estates and other matters where you do not have a personal, legal or beneficial interest.
+We can't give you advice in relation to estates and other matters where you do not have a personal, legal or beneficial interest.
+We can't provide advice on court proceedings relating to contentious probate matters outside of England, Wales or Scotland.

-We can't provide advice on court of protection matters or proceedings relating to contentious probate matters We can't provide any assistance on financial planning and investment schemes.
+★ We can't provide any assistance on financial planning and investment schemes.

-We can't assist with completion of a full IHT account (IHT 400) or give specific advice in relation to taxation We are unable to advise on issues that fall under the law of Northern Ireland, or relate to assets held outside of England, Wales or Scotland.
+We can't assist with completion of a full IHT account (IHT 400) We are unable to advise on issues that fall under the law of Northern Ireland, or relate to assets held